csev/cloudcollab/appenginelearn/static/util-readme.txt

     y = self.session.get('shoppingcart',None)

-    self.session.delete('username')
+    self.session.delete_item('username')

-The last delete() is a convienence method that does not raise an error when the key is not found in the session.
+The last delete_item() is a convienence method that does not raise an error when the key is not found in the session.

 Note: This should only be used for development or servers intended